Amelia Curran

 Biography:

-Dr. Amelia Curran received her PhD from the University of Carleton Sociology and Anthropology Department where she wrote her dissertation on the material and affective qualities of gang territories.
+Dr. Amelia Curran received her PhD from the University of Carleton Sociology and Anthropology Department where she wrote her dissertation on gang territories in Winnipeg.
+Her book, Slipping the Line: the assembled geographies of gang territories was released in 2023 (Palgrave McMillian).

 Dr. Curran is currently involved in two research projects.
-She is the Principal Investigator on a Manitoba Research Alliance/SSHRC-funded project studying the use, experiences, and implications of bail conditions, (e.g., do-not-attend/no contact/area restrictions, residential conditions, curfews) for marginalized communities in Manitoba.
+She is the Principal Investigator on a Manitoba Research Alliance/SSHRC-funded project with studying the use, experiences, and implications of bail conditions, (e.g., do-not-attend/no contact/area restrictions, residential conditions, curfews) for marginalized communities in Manitoba, and a second SSHRC-funded project looking at the effect of gang designations on bail and conditions of release, both with researcher Dr. Sarah Zell (Urban and Inner-city Studies, UW).

 Courses: